kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I have no idea why anyone might think I would be interested in such a thing, or why this Lucy character thinks I'd be interested in anything she has to say, but Paul does what he is told.
 - I'm shown a photo of a long-and-dark-haired woman who is semi or fully naked in front of a full length mirror beside a bed.
 - There is plastic sheeting covering the floor, and I'm reminded of Mike Wenham murdering Carolina.
-- I wonder what this woman is about to do; it seems like some sort of self-harming is about to go on.
+- I wonder what this woman is about to do; it seems like some sort of self-harming is about to go on, at best.
 - I realize that this *Lucy* is manipulating the woman into doing porn for her, that she's proud of it and feels the need to show-and-tell, and I feel quite unwell.
-- Do you think she was so sure I'd be murdered, or perhaps that my mind would be mashed into pieces like they've done to my cousin Leah, that she could tell me anything she liked and just couldn't help herself.
+- Do you think she was so sure I'd be murdered, or perhaps that my mind would be mashed into pieces like they've done to my cousin Leah, that she could tell me anything she liked and just couldn't help herself?
 - Amazing.

 ### The gay bar